RovaHenry/AutomationExercise-TestCase4-LogoutUser/README.md

 3. Verify that the user is redirected to the login page or home page after logout.
 4. Confirm that no user session remains active and that restricted pages cannot be accessed.

-Tools & Technologies Used:
+Tools & Technologies Used: Selenium WebDriver, Mocha

-Selenium WebDriver
-Mocha

-Programming Language:
+Programming Language: JavaScript

-JavaScript
-Browser:

-Google Chrome
+Browser: Google Chrome

 Link to Test Case Documentation
 For more details, visit the official test case documentation: Automation Exercise - Test Case 4 https://www.automationexercise.com/test_cases